-Brandi Redmond Age: Is She Being Immature In Fight With LeeAnne As Her Kids Are Scared Of Her?
+Brandi Redmond Age: Is She Being Immature In Fight With LeeAnne Because Her Kids Are Scared Of Her?

 Brandi Redmond was friends with LeeAnne Locken when this season of The Real Housewives of Dallas began.
 Brandi knew that fans would be surprised to learn that they had bonded, as she and Stephanie Hollman were no longer speaking.
 Brandi and Stephanie had gotten into a fight where neither of them was breaking the ice to make peace.
 Instead, Redmond was relying on LeeAnne as a shoulder to cry on.
-Locken felt like she had found a friend and she was excited about possibly having a friend on the show.
+Locken felt like she had found a friend, and she was excited about possibly having a friend on the show.
 But as soon as Brandi and Stephanie had a talk and made up, LeeAnne felt she was left out in the cold.
 It didn’t help that she wasn’t invited to Memphis with the girls.

 According to a new tweet, Brandi Redmond is now speaking out about LeeAnne’s comments that she had merely dumped Locken as a friend when Stephanie came back.
-On The Real Housewives of Dallas, Brandi has revealed that she had a rule in regards to LeeAnne.
+On The Real Housewives of Dallas, Brandi revealed that she had a rule regarding LeeAnne.
 While she could come over, she was not allowed to enter the house.
 If she was picking up Redmond for an event, she would need to wait in the car.
 While Locken revealed she was shocked after hearing about these rules, Brandi is now revealing that her daughters are scared of Locken because they saw her freak out on the previous season of The Real Housewives of Dallas.

 “Sad they had to disrespect my relationship on WWHL by saying he would never marry me cause he is scared of me!
 2 way street!”
 LeeAnne tweeted after watching Brandi Redmond’s appearance on Watch What Happens Live Monday night.